-Interest income and expense, except for interest on non-derivative financial assets and liabilities at fair value through profit or loss, are recognized in the statement of profit or loss as interest income or interest expense respectively.
+Interest income and expense, except for interest on non-derivative financial assets and liabilities at fair value through P/L, are recognized in the statement of profit or loss as interest income or interest expense respectively.

 Interest earned on assets at fair value is classified within interest income.